| q | r

 This database includes over 400 journal titles in the Humanities and Social Sciences areas.
 The titles cover a wide date range from older materials to the most current issues.
 Subjects covered include education, psychology, cultural studies and much more.
 When searching this database, choose the option to search only "Sage Journals available to me."

-Will include nearly 60 subject and discipline specific encyclopedias and handbooks including the Encyclopedia of Social Networks
+Includes more than 200 subject- and discipline-specific encyclopedias and handbooks, including the Encyclopedia of Social Networks

 , the Encyclopedia of Sports Management and Marketing